 Scuba Diving Accidents

-With its easily accessible blue waters and year round temperature, Florida attracts numerous scuba divers who make hundreds of thousands of individual dives in the coastal and inland waters of the state every year.
+With its easily accessible blue waters and warm year-round temperatures, Florida attracts numerous scuba divers who make hundreds of thousands of individual dives in the coastal and inland waters of the state every year.
 Unfortunately, there are also hundreds of scuba diving accidents in the state of Florida each year, resulting in hundreds of injured persons.
 These accidents are often preventable.

 Scuba Diving Statistics

-In the United States, there are currently 9,000,000 certified divers.
-An average of 1 in every 211,864 scuba dives in the United States ends in death.
+In the United States, there are currently 9 million certified divers.
+An average of one in every 211,864 scuba dives in the United States ends in death.
 Furthermore, scuba diving accidents are responsible for an average of 150 deaths each year in the United States.
 More than half of all diving fatalities involve divers with 20 or fewer dives, with 8% of these deaths being students participating in training.
-Out of all of the scuba diving fatalities, 10% of the divers were trained when they died; 50% of those deaths occurred on the surface; 86% of those divers were alone when death occurred; and 90% of those divers died with their weight belt on.
+Out of all the scuba diving fatalities, 10% of the divers were trained when they died; 50% of those deaths occurred on the surface; 86% of those divers were alone when death occurred; and 90% of those divers died with their weight belts on.

 Whenever a diver engages in scuba diving, they are dependent upon their equipment, skills and training.
-Scuba diving companies are required to follow certain standard policies, U.S. Coast Guard regulations, and procedures to ensure that their scuba divers are safe.
-All too often, these companies fail to follow these required policies, regulations, and procedures and put their divers’ safety at risk.
-Often times scuba diving accidents are a result of poor judgment, inadequate supervision or training, and/ or faulty or poorly maintained equipment.
+Scuba diving companies are required to follow certain standard policies, U.S. Coast Guard regulations and procedures to ensure that their scuba divers are safe.
+All too often, these companies fail to follow these required policies, regulations and procedures, which puts their divers’ safety at risk.
+Oftentimes scuba diving accidents are results of poor judgment, inadequate supervision or training, and/ or faulty or poorly maintained equipment.
 In scuba diving accident cases, the law places the burden on the scuba diving companies.
 This means that these companies are presumed negligent unless they can prove that their failure to follow such procedures did not, in any way, contribute to the accident.

 Negligent Medical Screening